 I’ve been corresponding with a reader who has been divorced for several years, and was recently in a relationship for well over a year, which she thought was happy, healthy, and loving.
-Until her boyfriend broke up with her via text, causing to write to me: “I feel broken…”
+Until her boyfriend broke up with her via text, causing her to write to me: “I feel broken…”

-Here are some things she wrote:
+Here are some things this reader wrote about feeling broken:

 I never saw it coming.